Heroes for Hire: Heroes for Hire (2010)

 In 2010, Marvel debuted a new Heroes for Hire series.
 The book spins off from the aftermath of the Shadowland storyline.
 This time, the team is run more like an organization, with revolving members, each hero in regards to the mission.
 Unlike previous incarnations, members work for benefits such as crime tips and backup when needed as opposed to money.
 The organization is originally run by a mind controlled Misty Knight with a team that includes Ghost Rider, Iron Fist, Moon Knight, Punisher, Black Widow, Paladin, Falcon, Silver Sable, and Elektra.
 After Paladin and Iron Fist free Misty from mind control, the other members find out and lose faith in the organization.
 Paladin convinces Misty to restart the operation from the ground up with him and earn the respect of the superhero community.
 The first to rejoin the operation is Spider-Man.

 During the "Spider-Island" storyline, Heroes for Hire is called in by Mayor J. Jonah Jameson into helping to quarantine Manhattan after an outbreak that caused anyone exposed to the bites of genetically-engineered bedbugs to develop spider-like powers.
 Heroes for Hire ended up fighting spider-powered versions of Chemistro, Cheshire Cat, Commanche, Cottonmouth, Dontrell "Cockroach" Hamilton, Mr. Fish, Nightshade, and Spear.

+Power Man and Iron Fist (2011)

+During the events of Shadowland, Luke Cage and Iron Fist meet Victor Alvarez, who was given powers during the event.
+Iron Fist becomes a mentor to the young hero, who takes on the name Power Man and joins Iron Fist as part of a new Heroes for Hire partnership.